xbeat/Machine-Learning/README.md

 The Chessboard and the Grains

 The story of the chessboard and grains is an ancient tale that illustrates exponential growth.
 A king offers a reward to a clever courtier, who asks for one grain of rice on the first square of a chessboard, doubling the amount on each subsequent square.
 This presentation explores how many years of the world's rice harvest would be needed to fulfill this request.

+## Naive Bayes Classification Use Cases

+Introduction to Naive Bayes Classification

+Naive Bayes classifiers are probabilistic algorithms based on Bayes' theorem, assuming feature independence.
+They excel in text classification, spam filtering, sentiment analysis, and recommendation systems due to their simplicity and effectiveness with high-dimensional data.

 ## Mastering Variables Datasets Using Python